Table of Contents

 Key Characteristics of Organisational Development

-Here are the key features of it:
+Here are the key features of Organisational Development:

 Long-term Process